cloudfoundry/summit-training-classes/basics/site/content/labs/routes.md

 ### Push v1.0

 * Change to the `08-domains-routes/v1.0` directory and push the v1.0 app
+* _Does the push work?
+If not, why not?
+How can you fix this?_
 * Use `cf help` to figure out how to map your route above to this app
 * Verify your app is accessible by accessing the route you created